en

 Nagoya Station Mall

-A crowded Nagoya Station Mall
+A busy Nagoya Station Mall

 Nagoya Station has department stores like Takashimaya or Tokyu Hands, underground malls, and shopping streets.
 It’s busy, glamorous, delicious, smart, entertaining and will make you feel like a princess (or prince) lost in a maze.